-• To prevent infection with contagious diseases.
-The veterinarian will discuss with you which vaccines are appropriate for your dog based on life style, overall health, prior vaccination with individual consideration and input from you.
+To prevent infection with contagious diseases.
+The veterinarian will discuss with you which vaccines are appropriate for your cat based on life style, overall health, prior vaccination with individual consideration and input from you.

-WELLNESS SCREENING FOR YOUR DOG
+WELLNESS SCREENING FOR YOUR CAT

 Wellness Screening can detect current problems that are not yet evident on a physical exam, allowing us to provide treatment or preventive care before the problem gets more serious.
-The wellness blood testing can also be used to provide a baseline for comparison in the event of future illness, allowing us to quickly identify changes in your dog's condition which may assist in faster, more accurate diagnosis and treatment.
+The wellness blood testing can also be used to provide a baseline for comparison in the event of future illness, allowing us to quickly identify changes in your pet's condition which may assist in faster, more accurate diagnosis and treatment.

 This blood testing is used to measure levels of various substances in the blood (see "Understanding Blood Results").
 Abnormal levels of any substance may indicate infection, hormonal disease, clotting disorders or organ(s) degeneration.
-Testing while your dog seems healthy, helps establish what is normal for comparison if problems arise later.
+Testing while your cat seems healthy, helps establish what is normal for comparison if problems arise later.
 It may also reveal surprisingly abnormal results in an apparently healthy animal.
-Collecting a blood sample is safe and, very easy to do, with the vast majority of dogs.
+Collecting a blood sample is safe and, very easy to do, with the vast majority of cats.
 Most clients watch while we do this.
 It's one of the ways we help stay transparent to you.

-Urine testing (urinalysis) also provides us with insight as to what's going on within your dog and may help us detect conditions of the bladder that are painful and contribute to ill health.
+Urine testing (urinalysis) also provides us with insight as to what's going on within your animal and may help us detect conditions of the bladder that are painful and contribute to ill health.
 We typically are looking for signs of infection, crystals in the urine, chemical markers for diabetes and liver disease, as well as assessing kidney health.
-Collecting a urine sample is as simple as peeing in a pot.
+Collecting a urine sample is quick and easy and no more painful than blood collection.

 Blood pressure is an important marker of overall health.
 Increased blood pressure levels, may indicate heart disease, kidney or thyroid problems, or problems with the adrenal glands.
-Measuring blood pressure in dogs isn't quite as easy as it is with humans, but it still doesn't hurt and only takes a couple of minutes.
+Measuring blood pressure in cats isn't quite as easy as it is with humans, but it still doesn't hurt and only takes a couple of minutes.